tomlinsonk/choice-set-confounding/README.md

 # Choice Set Confounding in Discrete Choice

-This is an anonymized version of the repository accompanying the KDD submission "Choice Set Confounding in Discrete Choice."
+This repository accompanies the paper

+> Kiran Tomlinson, Johan Ugander, and Austin R. Benson.
+Choice Set Confounding in Discrete Choice.
+KDD 2021. https://arxiv.org/abs/2105.07959

 ## Libraries
 We used: